GimpTutorial/04-Character-Sketch/README.md

 + Get source material wherever possible
 + Take care with references

-### 4 Basic Shapes
+### 6 Using Building Blocks
-+ Practice your basic shapes
++ Putting together basic shapes to make more complicated forms
-+ This will give you confidence with your art
++ Used for building up an image
-+ Also provide you with a strong foundation
++ Used for breaking down an image
-+ Experiment combining shapes to make new shapes
++ Used with layers / lighter grey